femboyfin/dbdideas/survivor_perks.md

 ## [Better Together](<https://deadbydaylight.wiki.gg/wiki/Better_Together>) 📉 🗑️

-- In addition to other Survivor(s) seeing the generator you are on, you also see the generator other Survivor(s) are on.
+- In addition to other Survivor(s) seeing the generator you are on, you also see the generator other Survivor(s) are on
   - Slight buff taking inspiration from Kindred to mildly increase the strength of the perk without changing it's effects drastically.
-- In addition to the Survivior(s)'s aura, the aura of their generator is also revealed for the duration.
+- In addition to the Survivior(s)'s aura, the aura of their generator is also revealed for the duration
   - Makes it easier to determine which generators are being worked on at a glance, including if the survivor is repairing the generator from the opposing side from you.